An exciting approach to theoretical spectroscopy: Acknowledgement

+Many-body approaches based on the \gls{bse} have proven highly successful for describing both optical absorption and \gls{xas} in solids, capturing electron-hole interactions essential for valence and core excitations (see \cref{sec:BSE}).
 In standard applications, \gls{bse} calculations treat either optical excitations or core-level excitations starting from the ground state, \ie in a {\it static} manner.
 Extensions to non-equilibrium implementations remain limited.
 While \gls{bse}-based methods have been applied to describe optical-pump / optical-probe scenarios involving valence excitons \cite{sangalli2023exciton}, studies of X-ray or extreme-ultraviolet spectra of optically excited materials typically employ approximate treatments of valence excitations and do not adopt a unified many-body description of valence and core excitations \cite{vinson2022advances,KleinJPC23,KleinJACS22}.
 Overcoming such shortcomings, a fully consistent many-body description of X-ray absorption from excitonic initial states has only recently been achieved by treating both optical and core-excited states within a unified theoretical framework \cite{Farahani2024PRB}.
 To capture the time evolution of the carrier distribution induced by pump excitation, a theoretical approach based on the non-equilibrium \gls{bse} formalism has recently been developed \cite{Rossi2025,Qiao2025}.